Matatika/matatika-ce/README.md

 ## How to get started

+By installing this package you agree to the terms of our [community license](https://github.com/Matatika/matatika-docs/blob/master/CE-Licence.md).

 ***NB - The beta release of the Community Edition is currently only developed to work with Linux and macOS***